-Child Custody Recommending Counseling (CCRC)
+Child Custody Mediation

-Family Code section 3170 requires CCRC whenever issues of custody or visitation are in dispute.
+Family Code section 3170 requires mediation whenever issues of custody or visitation are in dispute.
 This applies whenever a "party to the cause" wants to obtain or change a custody or visitation order and the other party does not agree to the change.

-What is Child Custody Recommending Counseling?
+What is Child Custody Mediation?

-What is the purpose of CCRC?
+What is the purpose of mediation?

-- To help reduce the hostility that may exist between the parties;
+1. To help reduce the hostility that may exist between the parties;

-- To develop an agreement that assures the child(ren) frequent and continuing contact with both parents and that assures the health, safety and welfare of the child(ren).
+2. To develop an agreement that assures the child(ren) frequent and continuing contact with both parents and that assures the health, safety and welfare of the child(ren).

-- To achieve a resolution of the issues of custody and rights to parenting time that is in the best interest of the child(ren).
+3. To achieve a resolution of the issues of custody and rights to parenting time that is in the best interest of the child(ren).

-What does CCRC include?
+What does mediation include?

-When does CCRC occur?
+When does mediation occur?

-Who conducts the CCRC?
+Who conducts mediation?

 The court contracts with experienced mental health professionals who have advanced degrees and specialized training in areas pertaining to children and families.
 These areas include, but are not limited to, parenting techniques, children's developmental stages, domestic violence, substance abuse, child abuse/neglect and conflict resolution.